 The Dam Distance Race

-Welcome to the seventh edition of the ‘new and improved’ Dam Distance Race.
-Keeping last year’s change, sailing dinghies will be eligible to compete in the 2020 event.
-Traditionally, this race has brought the very casual racers and the non-racers together for a semi-structured sailing experience, not so loose as individual day sailing, but not so formal as Keelboat or Centerboard Fleet racing.
-The 2020 edition is an attempt to tweak the ‘old’ distance race concept by leaning a little more towards the ‘race’ aspect (on the water), and including the all-important post-race party (on shore).
-We want to provide the fun of friendly competition without the anxieties of the cut-throat sailing often associated with formal racing.
+Welcome to the seventh edition of The Dam Distance Race.
+Keeping last event’s change, sailing dinghies will be eligible to compete in the 2021 event.
+Traditionally, this race has brought the very casual racers and the non-racers together for a semi-structured racing experience, not as loose as individual day sailing, but not so formal as Keelboat or Centerboard Fleet racing.
+The 2021 edition again is an attempt to tweak the ‘old’ distance race concept by leaning a little more towards the ‘race’ aspect (on the water), and including the all-important post-race party (on shore).
+We want to provide the fun of friendly competition without the anxieties of the cut-throat racing often associated with formal Fleet racing.
 And we are going to provide a written guide (“The Beginner’s Guide”) that will explain to you how to understand, participate in, and hopefully enjoy, this low key race, The Dam Distance Race.

 You should notice two distinctions in the event title.

 First: This is a “distance” event.
 We plan to have boats out on the lake most of the day.
 The event starts earlier than most Club races and may continue as late as (on the water) 17:00.

 Second: This is a “race”.
 The boats will have to correctly start, pass certain government buoys on a specified side of the boat, pass those buoys in a particular order, and finish correctly.
 Boats will be ranked 1st, 2nd, 3d, and so on.
 There will be winners and, well…, not winners.